 It will definitely give Eloise and Lauren something more challenging than opening hotel room flip locks.

 The next video was recorded after a trip to a planet that much resembles Earth.
-I get the impression from their description that it must be a little further away from its sun, it was a cold place year round, warm enough to support life.
+I get the impression from their description that it must be a little further away from its sun, it was a cold climate year round, just warm enough to support life.

-Devona, “There was water, much of it frozen over but a band of liquid water around the middle, the part that got the most sun.
+Devona, “There was water, much of it frozen with a band of liquid water around the middle, the part that got the most sun.
 The creatures that live there are like fish that breathe air.”

 “Like porpoises and whales.”